mRcSchwering/magic-soup/docs/tutorials.md

   If they die very slowly, it might mean it is too hard to replicate.
   If they die very quickly, the kill-rate is too high.
 - **Cells overgrow the map, then cease doing anything** The kill-rate is too low.
-  Selection only happened at the edge of the colony while it was still growing.
+  Only cells at the edge of the growing colony had a chance to adapt.
-  Once the map is fully overgrown by cells selection ceases.
+  Once the map is fully overgrown adaption ceases.
-  There might be a surperior cell somewhere but it cannot replicate anymore.
+  There might be a better adapted cell somewhere but it cannot replicate anymore.

 Eventually you have to fine-tune these 2 rates.
 If the kill-rate is too low, it will not affect selection.
 Ideally, cells struggle a bit to survive but not so much as to go extinct.
-If the replication rate is too high, the map is quickly overgrown by even not-so-well-adapted cells.
+If the replication rate is too high, the map is quickly overgrown by even not-so-well adapted cells.
-The map will be full before better-adapted cells can evolve.
+The map will be full before better adapted cells can evolve.
 If both rates are high, a wavefront of replicating and dying cells can appear.
 This wavefront marches over the whole map and converts some molecule species before it disappears with all its cells dying.